 - no vehicles were towed

-- a fair estimate of the total damage is less than $3,000
+- an estimate of the total damage is less than $3,000

 - police did not attend

-- you do not want police to investigate the collision.
+- you don't want police to investigate the collision.